 How Banking & the Film Industry Face Similar Resilience...

-At the launch of Cutover Enterprise CEO Ky Nichol shared our vision for the future of the company, the product and the wider world of work.
+At the launch of the new version of the Cutover platform CEO Ky Nichol shared our vision for the future of the company, the product and the wider world of work.
 Watch the video below:

 “What do we mean by ‘Cutover Enterprise?’
 Enterprise to us means connecting the business processes, it means connecting the business tools, but most importantly it means connecting the people.